myquay/michael-mckenna.com/blog/content/post/2014/setting-up-an-elasticsearch-cluster-in-azure.md

 ### Creating the reference image

 Our first real task is to create a reference image with elasticsearch installed.
-I will be using [elasticsearch 1.2.1](http://www.elasticsearch.org/download/) and [Java 1.7u55](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).
-The version of Java is important [as discussed in this blog post](http://www.elasticsearch.org/blog/java-1-7u55-safe-use-elasticsearch-lucene/).
+I will be using [elasticsearch 1.2.1](https://www.elasticsearch.org/download/) and [Java 1.7u55](https://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).

 #### Creating the reference VM

 I'm going to install elasticsearch on Windows Server 2012 R2 but you can choose whatever server takes your fancy.
 It doesn't matter too much where you create this VM as it's going to get deleted when you capture it.
 However the image will be saved to whatever storage account you choose, I like to have a dedicated storage account where I keep all my images.

-Once the VM is provisioned install java and elasticsearch, [the process is super simple](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/setup-service-win.html).
+Once the VM is provisioned install java and elasticsearch, [the process is super simple](https://www.elasticsearch.org/guide/en/elasticsearch/reference/current/setup-service-win.html).

 1. Install Java
 2. I'm on windows so I need to set JAVA_HOME in the environment variables so programs like elasticsearch know where to find it.